 Overview

-Before proceeding with dental implants, clinicians assess your overall health as part of treatment planning.
+Before proceeding with dental implants, our clinicians and anaesthetist will assess your overall health as part of treatment planning.
 Medical conditions can affect healing, bone quality, and the body’s response to surgery, which influences treatment outcomes.

 Some conditions may increase the chance of complications during or after surgery, while others can impact how well the implant integrates with the bone.
 For this reason, a detailed review of your medical history is an essential step before treatment begins.